 - Whistler's fibre-optic line

-The Resort Municipality of Whistler (RMOW) regularly combines forces with various community partners to bring events to life in Whistler.
+The RMOW regularly combines forces with various community partners to bring events to life in Whistler.
 Among our partners are Whistler Blackcomb, Tourism Whistler, The Chamber of Commerce and the Whistler Arts Council.
 Representatives from these groups sit on the Whistler Events Working Committee: an 18-member group that meets regular to assess current and future events.

 Whistler is a different kind of community and we do things differently, as is often the case with resort municipalities.
 Depending on the type and size of an event they are planning, producers can find themselves working with two or more of Whistler’s principal stakeholders when creating an event.
 To streamline this process, we’ve created these guidelines to help producers navigate what can sometimes feel like logistical labyrinth.